domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Between a high, solid wall and an egg that breaks against it, I will always stand on the side of the egg. --Haruki Murakami, Japanese Writer

 I would prefer not to.
 (I'd prefer not to.) --Bartleby, the Scrivener

+When there's smoke, there's fire. --Origin Unknown (dates back to 43 BCE)

+If you don't like smoke, don't play with fire. --Origin Unknown (me?)

 Smoke 'em if you've got 'em.
 (Smoke it if you've got it.) --Origin Unknown